 Review

-The Millionaire Mind has some similar concepts to Rich Dad Poor Dad when it comes to real estate investment; The Millionaire Fastlane when it comes to business VS employee; and The Millionaire Next Door when it comes to frugality.
+It shares some concepts with Rich Dad Poor Dad when it comes to real estate investment, The Millionaire Fastlane when it comes to business vs employee mindset, and The Millionaire Next Door when it comes to frugality.